Nurse Licensure Compact Changes FAQs

 2. If you are in a state that was not part of the original NLC but will be part of the new eNLC, you will be required to meet the new eNLC requirements.
 Each of these states (new to the eNLC: WY, OK, WV, GA, and FL) should be sending out info on how to become compact.

-3. If you are in a state that is a current member of the NLC and has not passed legislation to be a part of the new eNLC, then you will lose multistate privileges to all states except Colorado, New Mexico, and Rhode Island.
-You will need to obtain a single state license to travel in any other state besides those four.
+3. If you are in a state that is a current member of the NLC and has not passed legislation to be a part of the new eNLC, then you will lose multistate privileges.
+You will need to obtain a single state license to travel in any other state.
 Some states do not have a process set up for this yet.
 Keep contacting them!

-4. If you are in a state that has passed legislation and will be a part of the new eNLC, then you will no longer have privileges in Colorado, New Mexico, and Rhode Island.
-You will need to obtain a single state license to travel in these states.
-Again, these states are working on processes to make it possible to get a single state license if you carry a new eNLC multistate license.
+4. If you are in a state that has passed legislation and will be a part of the new eNLC, then you will no longer have privileges in Rhode Island.
+You will need to obtain a single state license to travel in that state.
+Again, this state is working on processes to make it possible to get a single state license if you carry a new eNLC multistate license.

 Please contact your Career Consultant or the Medical Solutions Clinical Team with any questions!